mariaeduardatc/site-week1-project1-flixster-starter/README.md

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+Shout out to Cesar and David for helping me, and all the advisors from cohort 2.